 Peugeot e-308 interior review

 Inside, the cabin is still exquisitely designed; from the stitching work on the upholstery, the materials used on the dashboard to the finish of the door frames.
-Granted, it won’t compete with more premium alternatives, but it still looks and feels premium.
+Granted, it won’t compete with more premium alternatives, but it still looks and feels the part.

 Better still, Peugeot has retained a practical interior design, with a flurry of physical buttons on the steering wheel, the centre console and the dashboard; there are a few physical shortcuts that give you quick access to certain key settings, such as the climate controls.
-Better still, there’s a small customisable touchscreen panel that resides just under the centre display.
+It’s also fantastic that there’s a small customisable touchscreen panel that resides just under the centre display.
 These customisable Virtual i-Toggles allow for shortcuts to certain menus and options on the infotainment system.
 Great thinking by the manufacturer.

 As for the infotainment system, there is a responsive and vivid 10” touchscreen display, which is slightly angled towards the driver making it easier to use.
 However, it’s not that intuitive to navigate as Peugeot’s settings are a little convoluted.
 Equally, the transitions between menus and settings take a bit longer than they should – hopefully, Peugeot can address this in a future firmware update.